-Does Medicare pay for Home Health Care?
+Does Medicare Pay for Home Health Care?April 17, 2019

 Medicare Home Care Benefits

-Over the past few years, home care services have greatly expanded.
+Over the past few years, home health care services have greatly expanded.
 More and more seniors prefer to receive the care they need at home instead of in a nursing home or other facility.

 Kaiser Health News reports that over six million American seniors require home care.
 That means that they need help with dressing, bathing, eating, and other daily activities.
 However, a basic Medicare plan may not provide enough coverage for home care.

 You’ll need to determine how much coverage you need ($50 per day, $100 per day, etc.) and what you’ll be using it for.
 You can use a long-term care policy for anything from a full-time nurse to home modifications, like ramp installations.

 What Medicare Covers

-Medicare does pay for some home health care services if leaving your house is a tremendously difficult process and you need assistance.
+Medicare does pay for some home care services if leaving your house is a tremendously difficult process and you need assistance.

 Parts A or B (Original Medicare) covers skilled nursing services on an inconsistent basis – at least one time every two months, but only up to once a day, and only for three weeks at a time.